How medtech can comply with new SEC cyber disclosure rule

 What is the SEC cyber disclosure rule?

-The Securities and Exchange Commission (SEC) released its final rule on Cybersecurity Risk Management, Strategy, Governance, and Incident Disclosure on July 26, 2023 (sec.gov) and the new disclosure requirements take effect in mid-December.
+The Securities and Exchange Commission (SEC) released its final rule on Cybersecurity Risk Management, Strategy, Governance, and Incident Disclosure on July 26, 2023, with the new disclosure requirements taking effect in mid-December.

 What does this mean for the medtech industry?

-The medtech industry has its own unique challenges that should be addressed so they can meet the SEC cyber requirements:
+The medtech industry has its own unique challenges that should be addressed so it can meet the SEC cyber requirements:

-• Legacy systems and products: Medtech devices may not have undergone regular software updates and run on legacy software.
-There are countless legacy devices in the field that may contain software that is several generations behind and is no longer supported.
+• Legacy systems and products: Medtech devices may not have undergone regular software updates and may run on legacy software.
+There are countless legacy devices in the field that may contain software that is several generations behind and is no longer supported

-• Network segmentation as a key approach to safeguard medical devices: The common historic approach to safeguard medtech devices that are sold to health systems and providers is through either network segmentation or simply not enable the devices’ networking features.
+• Network segmentation as a key approach to safeguard medical devices: The common historic approach to safeguarding medtech devices sold to health systems and providers has been through network segmentation or by not enabling the devices’ networking features

-• Dispersed locations: Many of these devices are also not necessarily located at a traditional data center and are instead located at numerous points of care throughout medical centers and doctors’ offices, leading to increased opportunities for different parties to interact with the devices.
+• Dispersed locations: Many of these devices are also not located at a traditional data center and are instead used at numerous points of care (including medical centers and doctors’ offices), leading to increased opportunities for different parties to interact with the devices

-• Connected devices: Increasing consumerization of healthcare often leads to both increased direct patient/customer involvement and an increase in the number of connected devices.
+• Connected devices: Increasing consumerization of healthcare often leads to an increase in direct patient or customer involvement and an increase in the number of connected devices

-• Enterprise governance and operating model: Key functional teams including IT, Information Security and Product Development often operate independently leading to potential for gaps in cyber risk strategy.
+• Enterprise governance and operating model: Key functional teams including IT, Information Security and Product Development often operate independently, leading to the potential for gaps in cyber risk strategy

 Considerations to help you comply with the SEC cyber rule